 Commissioners are encouraged to discuss and provide feedback on the update.
-This includes providing direction with respect to its preferences in formalizing interest for the City and County to consider eliminating and/or reducing their respective fees tied to processing island annexations.
+This includes providing direction to staff with respect to formally requesting the City and County waive their respective fees tied to processing island annexations.

 Attachments:

 - 1) Single Map of All City Islands - 2) Maps for All 20 Islands Surveyed Showing Individual Responses - 3) Copy of Informational Packet Mailed to Island Landowners/Residents - 4) Letter from City Pledging Support for an Island Annexation Program